web-infra-dev/rspack/packages/rspack-test-tools/etc/api.md

 // @public (undocumented)
 export interface IRspackWatchProcessorOptions {
-    // Warning: (ae-forgotten-export) The symbol "TRspackExperiments" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     experiments?: TRspackExperiments;
     // (undocumented)
     name: string;
-    // Warning: (ae-forgotten-export) The symbol "TRspackOptimization" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     optimization?: TRspackOptimization;
     // (undocumented)